NLnetLabs/routinator/doc/manual/source/threat-model.rst

 statements.

-The data Routinator retrieves from the repositories, as well as the repositories themselves, are untrusted.
+The data Routinator retrieves from the repositories, as well as the repositories themselves and their locations, are untrusted.
 Trust is established by cryptographic signatures that can only be made by resource holders.
 Signatures are validated, contents are checked according to the schema, and data is checked against the constraints in the certificate.

 .. image:: img/routinator-data-flow.png

 There are two kinds of data:

--  **Repository data** is the data retrieved from public repositories by Routinator.
-This is unvalidated and untrusted.
+-  **Repository data** is the data retrieved from public repositories on the open Internet by Routinator.
+This data is unvalidated and untrusted.
 Trust is established by verifying the signatures.

 -  Validated **payload data** is the data Routinator parsed from the repositories and is sent to the routers.
 This data is validated and should